meghanavaradaraj/DebitSuccessAgeRanger/README.md

 Test Scenarios and Test Cases are available in the 'AgeRanger_TestScripts.xlsx'

 A screen recording of the test execution is available in 'AgeRanger_TestAutomationExecution.mov'

+I have used the below listed tools and technologies to create the automation test suite:

+Cucumber
+Selenium
+Java
+JUnit
+REST Assured